Baker Street

 Prof. Manly Baker

 Manly Baker was the first Stratford resident to go to Queen's University in Kingston.
 He was a Fellow of the Royal Society of Canada and the Geological Society of America.
 Queen's conferred on him an honorary LLD degree, and the Queen's Alumni Association awarded him the Montreal Medal as an outstanding "maker" of Queen's.
 Prof. Baker donated his home in Kingston to his alma mater.
-With notes from Stanford Dingman
+Stanford Dingman

 Dr. H. W. Baker lived in this house at 88 Daly Ave.
 It was home for five generations of Bakers.